 - Mount Washburn Trail– The 6.4-mile round trip has excellent panoramic views at the lookout.
 It is one of the most popular day hikes in the park.
-There is 1,400 feet of moderate climb and you will be able to enjoy open views along the way with diverse plant life.
+There are 1,400 feet of moderate climb and you will be able to enjoy open views along the way with diverse plant life.
 The 10,243-foot summit gives an endless panorama of the Yellowstone and the peak has a fire lookout tower with an enclosed deck.

 - Purple Mountain Trail– It is a 6-mile trail with moderate difficulty and has wonderful views of the valley.
 You will climb 1,500 feet to a panoramic view of rivers.
 The trail is slightly strenuous and not ideal for those with underlying health conditions.
 You should carry bear spray for this hiking trail.

 - Fairy Falls Trail – The 5-mile trek is easy and will take you to a cascading waterfall.
 It is Yellowstone’s tallest waterfall and you can combine the hike to the falls with the Grand Prismatic Spring overlook.